Irakligig/TaskManagerApp/README.md

   }
 ]

-Notes
+## Notes

-Background autosave service runs every 5 minutes, exporting current tasks to JSON and XML files.
+- The background autosave service runs every 5 minutes, automatically exporting current tasks to JSON and XML files for persistence.

-Reflection endpoint provides metadata about service methods and properties for introspection.
+- The reflection endpoint provides dynamic metadata about service methods and properties, enabling introspection of the API's capabilities.

-Proper validation is implemented on all inputs to ensure data integrity.
+- All inputs undergo thorough validation to ensure data integrity and consistency throughout the application lifecycle.

-The project is a solid demonstration of modern .NET backend development practices.
+- This project exemplifies best practices in modern .NET backend development, including clean architecture, asynchronous programming, and robust API design.